martynj2001/chrissy/README.md

 2. Prices - add actual data.
 3. Footer - better links to facebook, more widgets!

-4. Redesign with main page margins (left & right) and background image (fixed-2.jpeg).
+4. Redesign with main page margins (left & right) and background image (fixed-2.jpeg) - Done

 5. AJAX module for treatments page - see JS book for exmaple (experimental - just for learning)